LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 At its simplest, a `Counter` is, well, a counter.
 It keeps count of the number of times an event occurs.

 Before continuing, the reader must understand a few definitions and pitfalls of the following examples.
-1. `MeterRegistry` is the interface provided by Micrometer to produce and manage the application's meters, such as its counter.
+1. `MeterRegistry` is the interface provided by Micrometer to produce and manage the application's meters, such as its counters.
 2. In most modern applications, an instance of `MeterRegistry` is injected into the application, and for simplicity, assume the same happens here.
 3. The example code is incomplete, but the complete code for each example will be linked via GitHub.